mickfuzz/phd4/_posts/thesis_chapters/2023-12-5-Gdps_reduced.md

 There are challenges of the use of these short cuts and at a more general the design choice to lead with a menu of intermediate-level constructs in the form of a menu of GDPs.
 There may be confusion over use of terms to new comers and these GPD related terms may hide more complex patterns within the name.
 For example, the shortcuts in Fi and Ma's interaction hides a large amount of problems solving which seems "overwhelming".
 GDPs can limit the ideation process through an accelerated approach.
 Also as the menus themselves are not all used by students, and while GDPs do propagate from student to student, which risk further constraints on the process of asking questions about user experience and exploring ideas before committing to implementation.

 Despite these challenges, research of data overwhelmingly indicates the positive affect of participants in implementation of GDPs.
 This is shown particularly in a growing sense of mastery towards technical processes becoming second nature and the resulting ability to share them with family and other peer groups.
 On a related note, the next section addresses the development and nature of agency in this learning design.

+PATCHED IN FROM PREVIOUS SECTION.

+As explored in the design chapter, later revisions of the design of supporting materials for each GDP included links to online descriptions of design, systems and computational concepts.
+Thus, beginning with experience and progressing to analysis in a sway that mirrors reflective professional practice.
+However analysis of my journal entries show an ongoing reluctance to shift learners away from the practical implementation of repeated game design patterns to focus on more abstract, de-contextualised conceptions of the knowledge.

+My concern hinged on the potential disorientation of the learner that imposed shifts of focus may provoke.
+As learners shift between different stages of creation the object of their activity shifts from the larger goal of making an engaging game to a narrower goal of implementing a game design pattern to narrower still of completing one of several actions to complete the implementation of a GDP.
+In the language of activity theory the change of objective denotes is a shift in scope of the activity system.

 <!-- An alternative take [@perrenet_exploring_nodate-1] looks at abstraction as...
 "Abstraction level as a reflection of the so-called processobject duality" -->